alexttz/alexttz/README.md

-### Olá eu sou o Alexander Silva! 👋
+### Hi, I'm Alexander Lima! 👋

-- 🔭 Atualmente estou estudando e a procura de oportunidades de trabalhos como desenvolvedor front-end!
+- 🔭 I’m currently studying and looking for job opportunities as a front-end developer!
-- 🌱 Estou estudando JavaScript, TypeScript e React.
+- 🌱 I’m learning JavaScript, TypeScript, and React.
-- 📫 Contate-me pelo e-mail: lima.alexander.las@gmail.com
+- 📫 Contact me via email: lima.alexander.las@gmail.com
-- 😄 Pronomes: Ele/Dele
+- 😄 Pronouns: He/Him
-- ⚡ Curiosidades sobre mim: Adoro video games 🎮, meu jogo preferido é World of Warcraft 🌏 (Pela Horda!), gosto de ler livros de ficção, ouvir rock clássico e heavy metal, tenho dois gatos, Hermione 😸 e Loki 😼 e acima de tudo gosto muito de conversar!
+- ⚡ Fun facts about me: I love video games 🎮, my favorite game is World of Warcraft 🌏 (For the Horde!), I enjoy reading fiction books, listening to classic rock and heavy metal, I have two cats, Hermione 😸 and Loki 😼, and above all, I really like to chat!

-### Redes sociais
+### Social Medias
 </br>

   [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/alexander-silva-lima-96a0432a6/)